 On the other hand, there is the individual who wants to be set free from sin but sin has a firm grip on him or her.

-In both of the above scenarios the individuals cannot get free of sin because of the grip that sin has on them.
-Sin has a physical grip on the young woman and it has an emotional grip on the young man.
-In both instances they need an outside force that is stronger than the grip of sin to cause sin to loose its hold.
+In the above scenario, the individual cannot get free of sin because of the physical grip that sin has on her.
+What she needs is an outside force that is stronger than the grip of sin to intervene on her behalf.
 In actuality, whether the individual has a grip on sin or if sin has a grip on the individual, the answer is the same.
 The answer to every man or woman’s sin situation is Jesus Christ.

 Titus 2:11-14 (KJV)